Revisting the Familiar

-“Following that, it’s another shift and another pivot as I went and decided I wanted to get away from teaching and become more reconnected to the world.
-I wanted to be reconnected to what was going on in the real world and I decided to become an architect again.
-I reached out to some people and ended up accepting a position which wasn’t quite that, but it was a position with a developing company in Baltimore with projects around the country.
+“Eventually, I decided I wanted to get away from teaching and become more reconnected to the world and become an architect again.
+I reached out to some people and ended up accepting a position with a developing company in Baltimore doing projects around the country.
 In fact, they owned and developed, say, close to 75, 80 shopping centers.